 8. Scuba diving instructor

-Similar to being a ski instructor, teaching others how to scuba dive is one of the best travel jobs—if not the most fun—you can find.
-You can really make your own travel opportunities, as there are plenty of places around the world to scuba dive.
-To start, you need to be a diver for at least six months, according to the Professional Association of Diving Instructors (PADI).
-From here, there are six courses every instructor needs to complete: Open Water Diver, Advanced Open Water Diver, Rescue Diver, Emergency First Response (EFR), Divemaster, and Instructor Development Course (IDC).
+Similar to being a ski instructor, teaching others how to scuba dive can be great fun.
+There are so many places around the world to dive; you can teach anywhere from Mexico to Indonesia.
+You need to be a diver for at least six months to start, according to the Professional Association of Diving Instructors (PADI).
+Then, there are six courses every instructor needs to complete: Open Water Diver, Advanced Open Water Diver, Rescue Diver, Emergency First Response, Divemaster, and Instructor Development Course (IDC).
 In addition, those looking to complete the IDC also need to meet a few prerequisites: hold a PADI Divemaster certification (or qualifying certification), have at least 60 logged dives, hold a current CPR and First Aid certification, and have an in-date medical approval to scuba dive.
-To receive an instructor credential, you do need 100 dives under your belt.
+To receive an instructor credential, you need 100 dives under your belt.

-After all of the classes are completed, divers will be able to take the PADI Instructor Exam.
-If you’re hoping to make a quick career transition, some locations offer intensive courses over the span of a few days, but there’s also an option to spread out the courses over a number of weekends.
+Divers will be able to take the PADI Instructor Exam after all of the classes are completed.
+If you’re hoping to make a quick career transition, some locations offer intensive courses over a few days, but there’s also an option to spread out the courses over several weekends.
 And once you’ve been at it awhile, you might even consider launching your own scuba diving school.